DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-07-21-data-reports-research.md

 - understood what the report was showing
 - could use the report to answer questions about their current performance
-- understood the terminology in the report, especially the column headings
+- understood the terminology in the report, particularly the column headings

 ![Status of applications table](status-of-applications.png)